tasmota/docs/docs/LVGL.md

 ## Technical Details

 The code size impact is quite significant, so you probably need partitions with code at least set to 1856KB.
 Doing so leaves 320KB for file system on 4MB flash.
+With the [Safeboot partition layout](Safeboot.md), default code partition size for 4MB of flash is 2880KB.

-Most of Berry code is solidified in Flash, so the initial RAM footpring is very low (a few KB).
+Most of Berry code is solidified in Flash, so the initial RAM footprint is very low (a few KB).